Geson-anko/python-hydra-yaml/sample-python-project/README.md

-# This is the sample project for developing hydra-yaml extension.
+# This is the sample project for developing python-hydra-yaml extension.